joetilbybaxter/BackEndNCNews/README.md

 # NC-News api

-Note there is no `knexfile` for this project, if you wish to run this locally you will need to make your own.
+In order to use this for your front end project you will need to fork this repo host using the instructions below.

 ## Hosting a PSQL DB using Heroku